hno2/blog/content/life/tension.md

 ### 3. Aim for Clarity

-> Nothing in life is as important as you think it is when you are thinking about it. - Daniel Kahneman
+> Nothing in life is as important as you think it is when you are thinking about it. <cite>- Daniel Kahneman</cite>

 Aiming for clarity takes us out from the relentless pursuit of an unknown future and a recognition that nothing in life is as important as we make it out to be when we're caught up in the moment.
 As the renowned psychologist Daniel Kahneman points out, our mood is shaped by what captures our attention, and our experiences of pleasure or displeasure arise from what we dwell on.

 In our daily lives, we often find ourselves trapped in defensive and deflective behaviors, suspecting the intentions of others.
 This hyperactive intentionality, ingrained in our evolutionary history, compels us to see intention and acting agents even where none exist.
 It's a survival instinct that still lingers within us, a remnant of our hominid ancestry.

 Acknowledging our mistakes and correcting them constitute a critical aspect of clarity.
 This process may be uncomfortable, as it challenges our comfort zones, dispels illusions, and forces us to confront reality.
 Clarity compels us to face the present, pushing us to take action instead of idly waiting.
 It means relinquishing the mental gymnastics of crafting elaborate rationalizations and justifications for our inaction.
 Doing something - anything - means taking meaningful steps toward progress.

 Pressure can be both a motivating and paralyzing force.
 When we focus on our goals and the future and lose touch with the present and the past, we risk disconnecting from the now.
 Being in the present means not waiting for something to happen but participating in making it happen.
 It's not about washing a dish to have a clean plate but about finding moments of clarity in which we invest our full attention and intention.